juanRCoder/holbertonschool-higher_level_programming/javascript-dom_manipulation/README.md

 # JavaScript DOM manipulation
 ## In this directory we will learn about :pushpin::
-- How to select HTML elements in JavaScript?
+- 1. How to select HTML elements in JavaScript?
-*We select the HTML elements through classes or identifiers in javascript.*
+* *We select the HTML elements through classes or identifiers in javascript.*
-- What are differences between ID, class and tag name selectors?
+- 2. What are differences between ID, class and tag name selectors?
-*The noticeable differences would be in the number of elements that occupy the same name.*
+* *The noticeable differences would be in the number of elements that occupy the same name.*
-- How to modify an HTML element style?
+- 3. How to modify an HTML element style?
-*We can modify the style using CSS or also JAVASCRIPT through the 'style' property.*
+* *We can modify the style using CSS or also JAVASCRIPT through the 'style' property.*
 **********
-*element.style.property = 'value'; *
+element.style.property = 'value';
 *********
-- How to get and update an HTML element content?
+- 4 How to get and update an HTML element content?
-*we can get the HTML file in JavaScript through its class and we can modify its content using the 'innerHTML' property*
+* *we can get the HTML file in JavaScript through its class and we can modify its content using the 'innerHTML' property*
 **********
-*element.innerHTML = 'new_content'; *
+element.innerHTML = 'new_content';
 *********
-- How to modify the DOM?
+- 5 How to modify the DOM?
-*We can modify the DOM by selecting an element and modify its content, attributes.
+* *We can modify the DOM by selecting an element and modify its content, attributes.
-Modify your styles using 'style' and also create classes or delete classes.*
+* Modify your styles using 'style' and also create classes or delete classes.*

 ## Requirements :notebook::
 - Allowed editors: All of them.